 As we discussed, this appointment does not include any financial obligations from the Department of ____ or the Swenson College of Science and Engineering.
 My understanding is that you have received financial support from funding source, as the department is unable to provide you with direct salary, scholarship or stipend.
 The support you receive should cover all of the expenses of your stay at the University of MN Duluth including health insurance, sustenance, and transportation.
 If you have any dependents, you are responsible for all the expenses during their stay as well.
 I trust that you have researched the Duluth, MN area average costs, reviewed the provided financial overview with links, and have a sustainable plan to accommodate you and your dependents needs.

-J-1 Scholars only:( You can learn more about these requirements and find a link to medical plans at: https://isss.umn.edu/J/insurance.html)
+J-1 Scholars only:(The University of Minnesota requires all J-1 international scholars and J-2 scholars and their J-2 dependents to purchase U of M health insurance.
+J-1 scholars and their J-2 dependents are required to have either a U of M Employee Benefits Medical Plan or the U of M Student Health Benefit Plan (SHBP) for International Scholars for the full duration of the J program.
+You can learn more about these requirements and find a link to medical plans at: https://isss.umn.edu/J/insurance.html)

 I can make office/laboratory space available along with Internet and telephone connections in support of your work.